UMCUGenetics/cancer_type_classification_from_sparse_SNV_data/README.md

   Sparse SNV samples can be generated with the following script:

-  Merging individual sparse samples into a final input data matrix:
+  Individual sparse samples then need to be merged into a final input data matrix (see examples in 'data').

 # Classification models